Poor Cow: Music

-Reception
+Release

 Box office

 The film was a surprise success at the box office.
 It sold to the US for more than its production cost and did extremely well in Italy and Britain.
-According to Kinematograph Weekly, there were four British films in the top ten general releases of 1968: Up the Junction, Poor Cow, Here We Go Round the Mulberry Bush and Carry on Doctor.
+According to Kinematograph Weekly, it was one of four British films in the top ten general releases of 1968.
+Filmink argued this may have been because the film featured "an established star (Terence Stamp...), a new star (White), and a plenty of sex."
+Critic Alexander Walker wrote "social realism was mixed with enough raw language, that caught the authentic tone of the street corner, and randy attitudes to sex to insure it the profitable shock of recognition where the popular audience was concerned."

+Stamp recalled "within months" of the film's release "I’d made more money than I'd ever earned before" from his percentage.

 Critical response

 The Monthly Film Bulletin was critical of the film, summing it up as a "superficial, slightly patronising incursion into the nether realms of social realism".
 The review characterised Loach's direction as an "incongruous mixture of realism and romanticism" that, along with the cinematography, "suffuses the material in a cheery glow of lyricism that often verges on sentimentality."

 Writing in The Guardian, Richard Roud criticised the film as "downright awful" and particularly criticised "the tiresomely obvious documentary shots constantly thrown in to emphasise the ugliness of our couple’s surroundings", although he did praise Terence Stamp's performance as "superb".

 Film critic Renata Adler of The New York Times wrote in her review: "Poor Cow, which opened yesterday at the Murray Hill and other theaters, begins with some shots of the real birth of a baby, and goes on to become one of those ringingly false Technicolor British films about working-class life in London.
 It is not very good; but January has been, in general, a poor month for movies, and it might be a good idea to look at the bright side—which, since the quality of the color makes England look like April in Disneyland, is very bright indeed."

+In his 2½ star review, Roger Ebert stated that it "isn't a very good movie" but also labeled it as a potential sign for a new phase in recent British films of the time distinct from the social realism and satire films of the time as one made "in equal parts of squalor and techniques."

 On the film's re-release in 2016, Kate Muir in The Times gave the film four stars out of five and described the film as "incredibly moving".

+White wrote in her memoir "After my comeback in Cathy and Poor Cow, I was hailed as the new Julie Christie, but if one bothers to look back to 1962, there was a time when Julie was called the new Carol White."

+Loach was meant to make Flight into Camden by David Storey with Janni as the second part of their two picture deal but Janni elected to not make it.